 - Consideration for historic resource designation shall be based on consideration of the following factors:

-- The historical value and other significance of the building to the District;
+- The historical value and other significance of the building to the Division;

-- The potential for impact on the District's further plans for the building;
+- The potential for impact on the Division's further plans for the building;

 - Administrative and plant costs associated with obtaining and maintaining the designation;